A model for neural activity in the absence of external stimuli: Proof of Theorem

-Using the same argument for the case when $i>k+1$, we get the first equation.
+Using the same argument for the case when $i>k+1$, we get \textit{(ii)} for $k+1$.
 Using again the inductive hypothesis and looking at the expression written in the first equality of the membrane potential, it is readily seen that the remainder functions possesses partial derivatives with to $T_l$, for $l=1,\ldots, k+1$ and they are either of order $\delta$ or $\epsilon.$

 Finally, summing $\U_i(T_{k+1})$ over all neurons $i=1,\ldots, N$